sap-linuxlab/community.sap_install/roles/sap_ha_pacemaker_cluster/README.md

 - _Type:_ `string`<br>
 - _Default:_ `True`<br>

-Disabling this variable enables to use Classic SAPHanaSR agents even on server, with SAPHanaSR-angi is available.<br>
+Disabling this variable enables to use Classic SAPHanaSR agents even on server, where SAPHanaSR-angi is available.<br>
+Value `false` (Classic) is ignored when only SAPHanaSR-angi packages are available.<br>

 ### sap_ha_pacemaker_cluster_sbd_devices
 - _Type:_ `list`<br>